IPHC GLOSSARY OF TERMS AND ABBREVIATIONS

 Tori line.
 Line with streamers, towed as a scaring device over the area behind a vessel where sinking baited hooks are within range of diving seabirds; attached to a tori pole (boom) at the vessel’s stern.

 Total allowable catch (TAC).
-For a fishery, a catch limit set as an output control on fishing (see also TCEY).
+For a fishery, a mortality limit set as an output control on fishing (see also TCEY).

 Total allowable effort (TAE).
 An upper limit on the amount of effort that can be applied in the fishery.

 Total length (TL).
-The length from the tip of the snout to the tip of the longer lobe of the caudal fin, usually measured with the lobes compressed along the midline.
+The length from the tip of the snout to the tip of the middle of the caudal fin,.
 It is a straight-line measure, not measured over the curve of the body (c.f.
 Fork length).

 Total mortality.
 A tally of all deaths in a fish stock caused by fishing during a certain period of time (often annual).
 Synonymous with total removals.